 Benzodiazepines are anti-anxiety drugs that may be used to relieve withdrawal symptoms of alcoholism and reduce the risk of

-seizures.
+.
 These drugs produce a sedative effect.
 Benzodiazepines are usually not used for long periods of time because they can lead to dependence and may cause withdrawal symptoms when discontinued.

 Possible side effects include: DrowsinessLightheadedness